Eenrics/canvas-webgl-shaders/README.md

     - _mesh-basic-material_ :- no lighting
     - _mesh-normal-material_ :- for debugging purpose
     - _mesh-standard-material/mesh-physical-material_ :- with light, shadding and shadows (more of real life) [smoth shadded, flat shadded]
+    - _shader-material_ :- you don't have to write precision etc.. threejs do it for you.
+    - _raw-shader-material_ :- if you don't want threejs shader and implement the shader from scratch.
 - __geometry__: the actual topology (sphere, box)
 - __mesh__: wrapper of material and geometry, (eg: creating one geometry, but reusing it using different mesh)
 - __scene__: meshes combined